-1. Based on internal tracking by GPT's People Team, which is subject to review by Leadership Team and Group Human Resources and Remuneration Committee.
+- 1. Based on internal tracking by GPT's People Team, which is subject to review by Leadership Team and Group Human Resources and Remuneration Committee. - 2.
+As nominated by employees who completed GPT's Engagement Survey in 2022.

 Our people continued